 What Is Epilepsy?

 Epilepsy is a brain disorder that is marked by recurrent seizures.
-Seizures (also called fits or convulsions) are episodes of disturbed brain function caused by abnormalities of the brain’s electrical activity.
-There are many different types of seizures.
+Seizures are episodes of disturbed brain function caused by abnormalities of the brain's electrical activity.
+There are many types of seizures.

-A doctor will diagnose epilepsy based on a patient’s medical history, description of seizures, and various diagnostic tools.
-The most important diagnostic tool is the electroencephalogram (EEG), which allows doctors to record and analyze brain waves.
+A health care provider will diagnose epilepsy based on a person's medical history, description of seizures, and various diagnostic tools.
+The most important diagnostic tool is the electroencephalogram (EEG), which allows providers to record and analyze brain waves.
 Imaging tests such as computed tomography (CT) and magnetic resonance imaging (MRI) may also be used.